The Skinny on Yarn Weight for Crocheters

 This post contains affiliate links that support the content on TLYCBlog.com.
 All opinions are my own.
 Find my Privacy & Disclosures Policy here.

-What are Yarn Weights?
+What is Yarn Weight?

 Yarn Substitutions, Simplified